 Please click here for more information from Avalanche Canada about AST courses.

-Day 2 we will meet at the Rogers Pass Discovery Centre at 8am (or an alternate location nearby if conditions require), ready to spend the day in the field.
-The second day we will apply the theory learnt the previous day, focusing on the following skills:
+Day 2 we will meet at the Rogers Pass Discovery Centre at 8am (or an alternate location near Revelstoke if conditions require), ready to spend the day in the field.
+The second day we will apply the theory learnt online, focusing on the following skills: